Seiger/sGallery/docs/pages/use-in-blade.md

 ---
 layout: page
-title: Use in Blade
+title: Using sGallery in Blade Templates
 description: Use sGallery functionality in Blade layouts
 permalink: /use-in-blade/
 ---

-# Using sGallery in Blade Templates

 This documentation provides a comprehensive guide on how to use `sGallery` within your Blade templates for retrieving and displaying images, videos, and other media from the sGallery module.
 We'll cover everything